SpectoLabs/hoverfly/docs/getting-started/getting-started.md

 Hoverfly binaries for all major OSes are [available here.](https://github.com/SpectoLabs/hoverfly/releases)

-To run the binary, ensure that the correct permissions are set, then execute the binary file.
+To start Hoverfly, ensure that the correct permissions are set, then execute the binary file.
+Unless you have [disabled AdminUI authentication or created a user using flags and/or environment variables](#), you will be prompted to create a new user.

 ### Docker image